andykamp/.dotfiles/README.md

     - alias for getting own ip adress
 - Remove bashrc and bash_profile when i use zsh
 - Remove vimrc? or maybe make it super up-to-date without plugins to utilize it on remote servers etc?
-- Add script to dynamically create all files and symlinks ?
+- Add script to dynamically create all files and symlinksand settings chmod premissions
+- better at identifying performance by using htop or tiptop
+- how to make first letter become uppercase
+- use somethign like this tmux session chooser https://waylonwalker.com/tmux-choose-tree/

 ## 💡 Currently experimenting with